intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 This document examines the specific conditions that determine whether protocol maintainers have the ability to design and deploy new or modified protocols.
-{{implementations}} highlights some historical issues with difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.  {{strategies}} outlines several strategies that
+{{implementations}} highlights some historical examples of difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.  {{strategies}} outlines several strategies that